-Riverside family law attorneys noted that a lower South Dakota court had previously ruled the laws unconstitutional, because they allowed courts to award child custody to non-parents without first making a determination that the parents were unfit.
+Riverside family law lawyers CA noted that a lower South Dakota court had previously ruled the laws unconstitutional, because they allowed courts to award child custody to non-parents without first making a determination that the parents were unfit.

 The rationale used by the South Dakota Supreme Court in upholding the laws was that the laws require judges to give special consideration to fit parents.
 The presumption is always that it is best for a child to be in the custody and care of a fit parent.

 In other words, the first court said the laws were unconstitutional because they did not protect parents enough.
 But the Supreme Court decided the laws did have enough protections for fit parents.

 The case will go back to the trial court for a new custody determination.

 Advocates of the laws were pleased, because there are cases where children would be better off in the custody of grandparents than in the custody of unfit parents, or in foster care.